wp-plugins/custom-metadata/readme.txt

 **Parameters**

 * `$slug` (string) The key under which the metadata will be stored.
 * `$object_types` (string|array) The object types to which this field should be added.
-Supported: post, page, any custom post type, user.
+Supported: post, page, any custom post type, user, comment.

 **Options and Overrides**